petebankhead/qupath/README.md

 ./gradlew.bat createPackage -Ppackager=/path/to/jpackage
 ```

-for Windows, or
+for Windows

 ```
-./gradlew createPackage -Ppackager=/path/to/jpackage
+gradlew.bat createPackage -Ppackager=/path/to/jpackage
 ```

 for MacOS and Linux.